prattay56/prattay56/README.md

 - 👋 Hi, I’m @amandas_das
-- 👀 I’m interested in Powershell scripting for SHarePoint Online and other Microsoft 365 services.
+- 👀 I’m interested in Powershell scripting for SharePoint Online and other Microsoft 365 services.
 Building Power Apps, PowerAutomate
 - 🌱 I’m currently learning SharePoint FrameWork Spfx.
 - 💞️ I’m looking to collaborate on PnP community.
 - 📫 How to reach me https://www.linkedin.com/in/aman-das-6b62323b/